aiidateam/aiida-core/docs/source/working/data.rst

 -----------------------

 When deciding where to store a property of a data type, one has to choose between the database and the file repository.
-The database will make the property queryable and relatively quickly accessible.
+The database will make it possible to search in the provenance graph based on criteria based on the property, e.g. all ``NewData`` nodes where the property is greater than 0.
 The downside is that storing too much information in the database can make it sluggish.
 Therefore, big data (think large files), whose content does not necessarily need to be queried for, is better stored in the file repository.
 Of course a data type may need to store multiple properties of varying character, but both storage locations can safely be used in parellel.
 When choosing the database as the storage location, the properties should be stored using the node *attributes*.
 To set and retrieve them, use the attribute methods of the :class:`~aiida.orm.nodes.node.Node` class.
-A node's attribute is what "defines" it, which is exactly why they should be used to store these properties and why they become immutable after the node is stored.